Ravens: Facts, Photos, Videos, and Mythology

 The common raven has a wide distribution in North America and lives in many different habitats.
 The bird is also found in Europe, Asia, and North Africa.
 It's often seen at sea level but tends to prefer higher elevations.
-Occasionally I see a pair of ravens that live on a forested mountain near my home and sometimes fly over my neighbourhood.
+A pair of ravens live on a forested mountain near my home.
+Occasionally, I see them flying over my neighbourhood.
 Their appearance is always a treat for me.

 The average length of an adult common raven (from the tip of the beak to the end of the tail) is 24 inches.
 The average weight is around 2.6 pounds.
 The different subspecies have slightly different body sizes and features.